docs-training2/docs-training/faqs.md

 ### Does Docker SSO support multi-factor authentication (MFA)?

 When an organization uses SSO, MFA is determined on the IdP level, not on the Docker platform.
-Adding something else so we are not just reverting back to the original version.
+We will commit this to a new branch and see how that looks.

 ### Do I need a specific version of Docker Desktop for SSO?